-031011 - Chemistry A 031012 - Chemistry B Grades 11 Type of Credit: SC Physics is the study of energy and its flow throughout the universe.
+031611 - Physics A 031612 - Physics B Grade 9 Type of Credit: SC energy and its flow throughout the universe.
 Physics explains how our world works and interacts with itself.
 Students will engage with physics and our world by looking for patterns in observed phenomena.
 The course will study those patterns and from them develop laws, relationships, make predictions and justify choices with evidence from observation or data.
 This course will involve a lot of experimentation, data acquisition, analysis and conclusion writing in lab reports and results publications.
 Students will get to explore familiar and new topics, fix wrong misconceptions, make predictions and hopefully garner a better appreciation and understanding of how the world works.